1. Home

 4. For the lifetime of the agreement, the solar installer owns, maintains, and monitors the solar panel system.

-5. At the end of your agreement, the leasing company will remove your system or may present options to extend, buy out, or renew your lease.
+5. At the end of your agreement, the leasing company will remove your system or may present options to extend or buy out your lease, or begin a new lease with a new, upgraded system.

 Solar lease vs. solar loan